In this article

 5. Submit the report

-Expense reports facilitate employee reimbursements
+Facilitate employee reimbursements

-If your employees are making business purchases with their own money, the fair thing to do is reimburse them for those expenses.
+If your employees make business purchases with their own money, the fair thing to do is reimburse them for those expenses.
 In fact, reimbursements might even be required by law.
 Under the Fair Labor Standards Act (FLSA), employers must reimburse employee business expenses if those expenses drop the employee’s pay below the federal minimum wage.

-Expense reports inform your business tax deductions
+Support your business tax deductions

-If you plan on deducting business expenses come tax season, it’s important to have a clear record of all your expenses.
+If you plan on deducting business expenses come tax time, it’s important to have a clear record of all your expenses.
 This includes knowing which expenses are deductible and which are non-deductible.
 It also includes collecting and organizing documentation (i.e., receipts) for each purchase in the event that the IRS ever audits your business.
 Expense reports fulfill all of these requirements.

 3 common expense report mistakes to avoid